cjoakim/azure-cosmosdb-altgraph/docs/setup.md

 ```
 > cd altgraph_web_app

-> gradle bootRun               <-- Runs the Web Application locally with Gradle
+> dotnet run               <-- Runs the Web Application locally
-                                   Then visit http://localhost:8080 with your browser
+                               Then visit http://localhost:5224 (note that your port # may be different) with your browser
 ```

 ### Running AltGraph - with Docker and Docker Compose locally